German defence projects at risk due to underfunding - ministry paper

 The document, seen by Reuters on Monday and dated Friday, lists several projects whose funds are not yet guaranteed.

-Among them are various multinational cooperation projects such as the development of a joint fighter jet with France (AIR.PA), (AVMD.PA), Europe's biggest defence project with an estimated total volume of some 100 billion euros ($122 billion).
+Among them are various multinational cooperation projects such as the development of a joint fighter jet with France, Europe’s biggest defence project with an estimated total volume of some 100 billion euros ($122 billion).

-The planned purchase of Boeing (BA.N) P-8A maritime patrol aircraft is also listed as not yet funded.
+The planned purchase of Boeing P-8A maritime patrol aircraft is also listed as not yet funded.

 “The funding problems result particularly from the sharp decline of funds starting after 2022 as foreseen in the federal budget planning decision,” the defence ministry paper said.